 Short for smack ho.
-Careful where and when you use this, as a pimp, or sys admin might retaliate, and anyway, smackin' a lady is in bad taste, even if she's a ho. ulty-specific issues will also finally be given time on the stage.
+Careful where and when you use this, as a pimp, or sys admin might retaliate, and anyway, smackin' a lady is in bad taste, even if she's a ho.
 If representation is the right hand of Co-op Society, services are the left hand.
 The handbook is a new service already brought to first-years by the Co-op Society campaigners.
 Co-op Soc will guarantee this essential service will continue with stable funding.
 It will also provide a solid springboard for new services that future students invent.